gnikoloff/software-renderer/README.md

 # Software rasterizer dojo

-3D renderer written in C as an exercise to learn how graphics APIs such as OpenGL are implemented under the hood.
+3D renderer written as an exercise to learn C and how graphics APIs such as OpenGL are implemented under the hood.

 ![Shadow mapping demo preview](https://github.com/gnikoloff/software-renderer/blob/main/previews/shadow-mapping-demo.png?raw=true)